 That said, gold is, first and foremost, a commodity often grouped with other precious metals, such as silver, platinum and palladium.
-These can be traded as part of our Precious Metals Index.

 Gold is a global commodity and can be traded in many currencies.
 However, the typical market quote is to price gold in "US dollars per troy ounce".

 This relationship to the US dollar is one of many important factors that influence the price of gold, which we’ll now take a look at.

 Unlike oil or coffee, for example, gold isn't consumed (although sometimes chefs get bored with edible ingredients and add them in).
 Also, as it is virtually indestructible, most of the gold that hase ever been mined is still around to this day.
 As such, the price of gold is moved more by a combination of supply and demand, and investor behavious.

 Nowadays, when other investments seem too risky, gold is often seen as a "safe haven".